CTLab-ITMO/PROBEst/docs/pipeline.md

 - Statistics report with performance metrics
 - Temporary files for debugging (if needed)

+### 4. De-degeneration

+If `--dedegeneration_iterations` is set above zero, the pipeline:
+- Runs the de-degeneration module on `output.fa`
+- Produces `output_dedegenerated.fa`
+- Uses the de-degenerated probes for modeling

+### 5. Modeling and Visualization

+- Concatenates all input FASTA files into a temporary combined FASTA
+- Runs modeling on the final (optionally de-degenerated) probes
+- Writes results to `modeling_results.tsv`

 ## Output Files

 ### Main Output
 - `output.fa`: Final FASTA file containing optimized probes
 - `stats.json`: Statistics report with performance metrics
+- `output_dedegenerated.fa`: De-degenerated probes (present if de-degeneration ran)
+- `modeling_results.tsv`: Modeling results for the final probes

 ### Temporary Files (in output_tmp directory)
 - `{iteration}/output.fa`: Probes for each iteration